fatarick/fatarick/README.md

 Arduino UNO

-ESP32 S3 (Soon to arrive)
+ESP32 S3

+M5 Stick C Plus 2 (idk if it counts, on the way)

 ## Planning to buy:

-ESP32 Wroom USB-C

 Arduino UNO Q